phyzhenli/AM/README.md

 - Step-2: decide the width of the multiplier and the number of rows of the partial products to be compressed.

-- Step-3: run 'gencode' to generate alternative compressed terms.
+- Step-3: run 'gencode/unsigned/main.cpp' or 'gencode/signed/main.cpp' to generate alternative compressed terms.

 - Step-4: extract the data distributions from the target application.

-- Step-5: combine the alternative compressed terms and the data distributions in 'genFunction.m'.
+- Step-5: combine the alternative compressed terms of Step-3 and the data distributions of Step-4 in 'genFunction.m'.

 - Step-6: run 'genFunction.m' to generate the objective function.